 Dost Education is an India-based ed-tech nonprofit building software, audio content, and toolkits that make it easy for low-income parents of any literacy level to boost their child’s early development.
 Dost is presently used by over 50,000 families in India.
-Dost is backed by Y Combinator and the Mulago Foundation, and receives assistance on the field from Unicef.
-I worked with two other design students to design for Dost Education.
-My contributions include handling client and user interviews, mapping the current journey, conducting secondary research, developing virtual training and rewards best practices, and prototyping.
+Dost is backed by Y Combinator and the Mulago Foundation, and receives assistance on the field from UNICEF.
+I worked with a PM (Kathleen Jiang) and engineer (Nitin Bansal) to design for the client, Dost Education.
+My contributions include client and user interviews, mapping the current journey, conducting secondary research, developing virtual training and rewards best practices, and prototyping.

 Traditionally, trainings were done in-person, however with Covid-19, Dost is looking to redesign their training processes for a remote working environment.
 By improving virtual training, this project will drive engagement, excitement, and understanding, and parent subscriptions and growth results, while decreasing drop-out rates and uncertainty.

 This project will address: